-Joseph E. Stiglitz isn’t shy of tough questions.
-The Nobel Laureate of 2001 has been Chief Economist of the World Bank as well as Chairman of the Council of Economic Advisors to former US president Bill Clinton.
+Joseph Stiglitz doesn’t shy away from tough questions.
+The Nobel Laureate of 2001 has been the chief economist of the World Bank as well as chairman of the Council of Economic Advisors to former US president Bill Clinton.
 Whatever arena he enters, 'Gentleman Joe' reaches the top.

 As a public speaker, he hits the headlines by tackling the most hostile issues of our time.
-With brutal honesty, he debates topics like climate change, financial crises, the Eurozone and the widening gap between the rich and poor.
-He’s been published by Vanity Fair as well as Financial Times, and interviewed by nearly every TV network across the globe.
-The economist is an unmistakable opinion leader whose sharp mind is paired with an incomparable moral approach.
-It’s this voice for the poor that comes up whenever he talks about the imperfections of markets.
+With brutal honesty, he debates topics like climate change, financial crises, the eurozone and the widening gap between the rich and poor.
+He’s been published in the Financial Times and interviewed by nearly every TV network across the globe.
+The economist is a thought leader whose sharp mind is paired with a high moral standard and it’s his voice for the poor that comes up whenever he talks about the imperfections of markets.

 Joseph E. Stiglitz

 Born: 1943, Gary, Indiana, USA

 Prize-winning work: Pioneering theory on markets with asymmetric information

 Quirks: Chewing his undershirt while reading, sticks pencils in his ears while thinking

 How can you convince people that being selfish helps no one?